Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 ### Required packages

-`nfs-utils` are required for the nfs scan to work.
+`nfs-utils` is required for the nfs scan to work.
 Install it with your preferred package manager.

 ### Required python packages